flatt-security/tree-sitter-go-query/README.md

-# tree-sitter-go-query
+# tree-sitter-dockerfile-query

-This is an extended tree-sitter grammar forked from [tree-sitter-go](https://github.com/tree-sitter/tree-sitter-go/).
+This is an extended tree-sitter grammar forked from [tree-sitter-dockerfile](https://github.com/camdencheek/tree-sitter-dockerfile).